How to start using TinyMDM?

 The policy represents the security rules that you want to apply to the mobile devices.
 Note: in the App management section, you will find the enterprise approved apps selected earlier.
 You can decide to authorise or forbid some of these apps depending on the policy you’re creating.

-- Go to EMM Policy tab, then click on Create a policy
+- Go to the Policies tab, then click on Create a policy

-- Select users, or groups of users, subjected to this policy (you can easily modify it whenever needed)
+- Select users (or groups of users) that are going to be assigned to this policy (you can easily modify it whenever needed)

-- Setup your tailor-made policy thanks to the different tabs available: security challenge settings, apps management, internet filtering level, physical tracking, wifi configuration…
+- Setup your tailor-made policy thanks to the different tabs available: passwords management, apps management, internet filtering, Wi-Fi configuration, shared contacts, shared files…

 Help resources: How to create a policy from scratch.